dSumitabha/netflix_clone/README.md

 Thank you for exploring the Netflix India static website project!
 This project serves as a demonstration of web development skills and showcases a simplified version of the Netflix user interface.

----

-Feel free to customize the content and contact information based on your preferences.
-If you have any further requests or modifications, let me know!